mnubo/smartobjects-python-client/README.md

 ---
 #<a name="section1"></a>1.
 Introduction

-This package provide a simple Python client to connect to mnubo's SmartObject platform.
-It gives access to the most common features of mnubo's REST API, while relieving the user of the need to manage the authentication.
+This package provides a simple Python client to connect to mnubo's SmartObjects platform.
+It gives access to the most common features of mnubo's REST API.
 All methods require proper authentication.
-The `MnuboClient` object handles authentication under the hood based on the `client_id` and `client_secret` arguments.
+The MnuboClient object handles authentication under the hood based on the client_id and client_secret arguments.

 Methods such as `create()`, `delete()`, etc, do not return any value.
 However if anything is invalid or goes wrong, an exception will be thrown so you know what happened.